 Keep in mind that every released book is a step toward more recognition, sold copies, and readers.

-If you weren’t sure about why you need to promote your book, now we hope you realize how crucial a good book marketing plan is for your sales.
+If you weren’t sure about why you need to promote your book, now we hope you realize how crucial good book marketing ideas are for both published and aspiring writers.

 By using some of the smart ideas and strategies mentioned above, you will have all the chances to promote your masterpiece the best way possible and give it a push toward becoming the next hotshot.